Detroit: Become Human: Release

 Detroit: Become Human was announced on 27 October 2015 at a Sony press conference during Paris Games Week.
 It appeared at E3 2016 and E3 2017, showing trailers of additional playable characters and gameplay.
 Following E3 2017, Cage confirmed that the game would be released in 2018, later specified as the first or second quarter therein.
 The game was released on 25 May 2018 for PlayStation 4.
 If pre-ordered, Detroit: Become Human would come with a dynamic theme and digital soundtrack, while the digital deluxe edition included a copy of Heavy Rain, a digital art book, digital soundtrack, two dynamic themes, and ten avatars.
 The soundtrack was available for streaming on 22 June 2018.

 After the 2017 Paris Games Week, a new trailer was criticised for its portrayal of child abuse, specifically a scene in which a 10-year-old girl named Alice is attacked by her father.
 Dechart defended the trailer, saying the story "elicits empathy".
 A demo of the first scene, "The Hostage", was made available on the PlayStation Store on 24 April 2018, accompanied by an Amazon Alexa skill that guides the player through the demo.
 The game was promoted in Japan with the live action short film, Tokyo: Become Human.
 This was followed by a launch trailer and two animated English-language shorts introducing Elijah Kamski, the creator of the androids and CEO of the CyberLife corporation, and Chloe, the first android to pass the Turing test.
 During the March 2019 Game Developers Conference, video game and software developer Epic Games announced that Quantic Dream would release Detroit: Become Human, along with Heavy Rain and Beyond: Two Souls, for Windows, to be self-published by Quantic Dream and exclusively available on the Epic Games Store for one year.
 Pre-orders opened in November 2019, and the game was released on the Epic Games Store on 12 December.
-Following the release on Epic Games, on 18 June 2020, Detroit: Become Human was released on Steam.
+The following year, Detroit: Become Human was released on Steam.